A breathtaking way to explore Alsace, France, is to travel via the foothills of the Vosges Mountains that run along the Rhine plain.

 But how do you make the most out of your trip, especially if you don’t have time to complete the whole Alsace wine route?

-Well, here is our list of our favourite Alsace Villages that you should definitely not miss!
+Well, here is our list of our favorite Alsace Villages that you should definitely not miss!

 Watch our Video of the Best Alsace Towns